A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Discussion and conclusions

 The uncertainty of cluster assignment was also evaluated in the case study.
 Under a Bayesian framework, the posterior probability of each region belonging to each cluster was calculated based on the MCMC output.
 These probabilities provide a measure of the uncertainty associated with the cluster assignment for each region.
 The results showed that some areas had high posterior probabilities of belonging to a particular cluster, indicating a strong association with that cluster.
 In contrast, other areas had more ambiguous cluster assignments, with posterior probabilities spread across multiple clusters.

 Thus, by examining these posterior probabilities, researchers can gain a deeper understanding of the relationships between the areal units and the clusters, and identify outliers or specific areas with ambiguous cluster assignments.
 This information can be used to refine the model, explore alternative cluster structures, or investigate the underlying factors driving the observed patterns.
-In this regard, the inclusion of environmental or socioeconomic covariates for determining the assignment of areas to clusters is another aspect that could be studied in the future.
+At the same time, it is worth noting that the MCMC procedure is also susceptible to the ``label switching'' phenomenon \citep{stephens2000dealing}, where cluster labels may permute during the sampling process.
+We monitored this by inspecting the trace plots of the $z_i$ latent parameters, finding no evidence of such transitions.
+However, we acknowledge that label switching remains a potential challenge in the estimation of this kind of mixture-based model.

 Another issue to consider is the computational cost of the proposed model.
 Although the implementation using MCMC is generally expensive, it is not necessarily prohibitive.
 Exploring more efficient implementations is a potential area for future research.
 One possibility is to implement this model using the Integrated Nested Laplace Approximation (INLA) proposed by \cite{rue2009approximate}, even though, given the nature of the mixture model, it would be necessary to combine INLA with MCMC \citep{gomez2018markov}.